lauris/awesome-scala/README.md

 * [scala.meta](http://scalameta.org/) - A clean-room implementation of a metaprogramming toolkit for Scala.
 * [Scalactic](http://www.scalactic.org/) - Small library of utilities related to quality that helps keeping code clear and correct.
 * **[Scalaz ★ 2683 ⧗ 0](https://github.com/scalaz/scalaz)** - An extension to the core Scala library for functional programming.
+* [scribe ★ 7 ⧗ 0](https://github.com/outr/scribe) - Practical logging framework that doesn't depend on any other logging framework and can be completely configured programmatically.
 * **[Shapeless ★ 1669 ⧗ 0](https://github.com/milessabin/shapeless)** - A type class and dependent type based generic programming library for Scala.
 * [Stateless Future ★ 147 ⧗ 0](https://github.com/qifun/stateless-future) - Asynchronous programming in fully featured Scala syntax.
 * **[Twitter Util ★ 1613 ⧗ 0](https://github.com/twitter/util)** - General-purpose Scala libraries, including a future implementation and other concurrency tools.